Serbian historiography: Post communist Serbian historiography

-Few Serbian scholars have critically engaged with literature of Serbian historiography that is based heavily on myth.
-Of those that have include historian Miodrag Popović who stated that Serbian history in the Ottoman Empire is separate from myths contained in Serbian folk poetry.
-Popović added that myths about the "Turkish yoke" and "slavery under the Turks" were a product of later times meant to mobilize Serbs during the nation-state building process which is why the myth contains so much anti-Islamic and anti-Turkish views.
+Since 2000

 Serbian historiography in contemporary times still remains politically sensitive.
 The fall of the Milošević regime (2000) heralded divisions within the intelligentsia about coming to terms with the recent wartime past and moral responsibility in Serbia.
 Amongst liberal historians their efforts have been concentrated on refuting nationalist discourses prominent in media and public views and the failure of embracing modernity by Serbian society.
 Their views about the dissolution of Yugoslavia are based upon the wider polarization and mass debate contained in Serbian public debate regarding the past and as replies to nationalist discourses of historians affiliated with the nationalist-patriotic group.

+Few Serbian scholars have critically engaged with literature of Serbian historiography that is based heavily on myth.
+Of those that have include historian Miodrag Popović who stated that Serbian history in the Ottoman Empire is separate from myths contained in Serbian folk poetry.
+Popović added that myths about the "Turkish yoke" and "slavery under the Turks" were a product of later times meant to mobilize Serbs during the nation-state building process which is why the myth contains so much anti-Islamic and anti-Turkish views.
+Byzantinist Radivoj Radić wrote on the topic of pseudohistory and the work of pseudo-historians, who flooded Serbian popular literature by introducing pseudoscientific formulations.
+On their negative impact on science, he wrote the books Srbi pre Adama i posle njega (2003) and Klío se stidi: Protiv zlostavljanja istorijske nauke (2016).
+Another critical book on the state of Serbian historiography entitled Kriza istorije: srpska istoriografija i društveni izazovi kraja 20. i početka 21. veka was published by Miroslav Jovanović and Radivoj Radić.

 In recent years, there have been positive developments in Serbian historiography in the diversity of topics and range of research undertaken by many Serbian historians.
 Serbian scholars who have taken a critical or negative approach to twentieth-century Serbian historiography include Dubravka Stojanović, Olga Manojlović-Pintar, Olga Popović-Obradović, Latinka Perović and Đorđe Stanković.
 Stojanović has criticized the content and tone of Serbian textbooks published after 1990.
 Stanković, who headed the department of history at the University of Belgrade challenged the rehabilitation of Nazi collaborationists by providing documentation which demonstrated the Milan Nedić quisling government's culpability in war crimes.
+Serbian historian Tibor Živković in 2012 was critical about the Serbian historiography dealing with early medieval period, stating that the Belgrade Byzantist school after the 1940s until present, was defending the De Administrando Imperios account about the migration of the Serbs and Croats, without any criticism but also misunderstanding the whole DAI, with a lot of repetition stuck 150 years behind contemporary international historiography.

+Historian Mile Bjelajac criticized certain Serbian historians for “collegial opportunism,” that is, for not writing sharp critiques or for writing positive reviews as a gesture toward colleagues.